Jechijr/Website/README.md

 # Website
-Dropbox Website created suing HTML and CSS
+Dropbox Website created using HTML and CSS